top of page

 Ok, I know I’ve lost your trust with several of my previous listicles.
 You thought you were gonna get real tips on how to be a freelance writer and you got, well, sarcasm and belligerence.

 I’ve Shyamalan’ed myself into a corner here with my bait-an’-switches.
 But I promise you this one’s for realsies.
 I genuinely want to impart some knowledge.
-My motivations are selfish (I want everyone reading this to submit your stories to my new travel publication), but the value here is real.
 And, at a time when “travel blogging” can often mean “taking a picture of your legs on the beach and posting it to Instagram”, these tips will not only help you to write deeper travel stories, they’ll help you travel with more purpose in the first place.
 Perhaps they’ll even teach you how to live.

 And that’s the greatest bait-an’-switch of all.